nigelredding/act65.github.io/README.md

 Hey.

-Just a place for me to write about my interests related to how to think.
+Just a place for me to write about my interests related to AI/ML/how to think.

-I welcome any improvements you think you could make.
+I welcome any improvements/criticism.
+Feel free to submit a pull request or raise an issue.